maria-neto/devops-23-24-JPE-1231842/CA2/Part1/README.md

 }
 ```

-The task was named *backupSource* and it was of type Copy, which is a task type provided by the Gradle build system to copy files.
+The task was named *backupSourceFiles* and it was of type Copy, which is a task type provided by the Gradle build system to copy files.
 The task was then run independently to check if the backup directory was created and the source files were successfully copied.

 ```gradle